Tutorial Gateway

 )

-• The expression value should be either integer or characters (We can write the expression as n/2 also but the result should be integer or convertible integers).
+• The expression value should be either integer or characters (We can write the expression as n/2 also, but the result should be an integer or convertible integer).

-The following screenshot will show you the flow chart behind this R Switch Case
+The following screenshot will show you the flow chart behind this Switch Case.

-This program show you the basic functionality of the Switch in R programming language.
+This program shows you the basic functionality of the Switch Case in the R programming language.

 switch(3,